 The Aleksanteri Conference is one of the largest annual conferences of Russian and Eastern European Studies in the world.
 It is arranged in Helsinki in late October and stretches over three days.
 Over 200 papers are presented during the 50 panel sessions and more than 400 participants attend the conference every year.
 The theme of the conference varies from year to year, and some of the most interesting and distinguished scholars on the current topic are invited as keynote speakers.

 Aleksanteri Conference 2021: Eurasia and Global Migration

 Due to the COVID-19 pandemic, the conference has been postponed and will take place online in 27-29 October 2021.
-Call for Papers is now open and will close on April 30, 2021.
+More information on the conference site!

 Past Aleksanteri Conferences:

 - 2019 Technology, Culture, and Society in the Eurasian Space

 - 2018 Liberation – Freedom – Democracy?
 1918–1968–2018

 - 2014 Restructuring State and Society in Russia

 - 2012 Competition and Good Society